(identifier? obj)- procedure

 just individual identifiers, replaces the procedure

-must be an identifier and datum
+(datum->syntax context-id datum)context-id must be an identifier and datum should be

 a datum value.

-Returns a syntax object representation of datum
+Returns a syntax object representation of datum that

-contains the same contextual information as context-id
+contains the same contextual information as context-id, with the

 effect that the syntax object behaves as if it were introduced into

-the code when context-id
+the code when context-id was introduced.

-creates a new wrapped syntax object
+Operationally, datum->syntax creates a new wrapped syntax object

-and which copies its hygiene information from
+which wraps datum and which copies its hygiene information from

 Note: This procedure, which can operate on entire expressions and not